 Homemade Sausage Rolls With Puff Pastry

 Wondering how to make sausage rolls like Greggs at home?
 Well, look no further.
-This recipe uses ready-made puff pastry so is quick, simple and so good.
+Here’s my super quick and easy recipe that takes me only 30 minutes to make.
+Let’s get cooking!

 Puff pastry sausage rolls, a snack that’s hard to disappoint!
 It’s easy to make, tasty and perfect for breakfast, lunch and everything in-between.

-If you love Greggs sausage roll, then you’ll love this recipe too!
-Not only do they look appetising, but the flavours are undeniably good, I’m not joking when I say they’re impossible to resist.
+If, like me, you love a Greggs’ sausage roll, then you’re going to love this recipe too!
+Not only do they look appetising, but the flavours are undeniably good.
+I really can’t stop making this, and I’m not joking when I say they’re impossible to resist.

 Recipe Ingredients

-- Puff Pastry: Usually, sausage rolls are made with puff pastry.
-I used ready-made puff pastry that’s pre-rolled in parchment paper.
+- Puff Pastry: I use ready-made puff pastry that’s pre-rolled in parchment paper.
 You can make homemade puff pastry from scratch, but it will add a lot of time to this recipe.

 - Sausage Meat: To make these sausage rolls you’ll need a pack of sausages.
 Remove the skin from the sausages to be left with the sausage meat.
 Pick any flavoured sausages you like.